nuwapi/Plum/README.md

 ## License

-Plum is licensed under the MIT License, see the [LICENSE.md](LICENSE.md) file for details.
+Plum is licensed under the MIT License, see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments